Residence Hall Policies (RH) and Room Regulations (RR)

 The following policies and procedures apply to all residents and their guests.
-Violations of these policies will be addressed through the disciplinary process.
+Alleged violations of these policies will be addressed through the Student Code of Conduct.
 If you wish to better understand the rationale for any policy, please contact the Residential Life Office or any staff member.

 Socialization in campus housing is encouraged as it fosters the development of the residence hall community.
 However, it is your responsibility to pay attention to how gatherings in your room/apartment impact the community in relation to noise and guest behaviors.
 In addition, you are expected to note and control the number of persons in your room at any one time.
 Local Fire Code, which addresses safety issues, governs the number of persons permitted in residence hall rooms and College Apartments.